The Captain (album)

 The Captain is the solo debut album of Australian country music singer Kasey Chambers.
+It was released on 17 May 1999 in Australia, and on 5 June 2000 in the US.
 The Captain won the 1999 ARIA Music Award for Best Country Album.
 Prior to releasing this album, Chambers had performed more than a decade with her family's Dead Ringer Band, a popular Australian country music group.
-The title track was featured in "He Is Risen", an episode of The Sopranos, while "The Hard Way" was featured in the season 2 episode of Lost, "Two for the Road".

 The album has been certified 3× platinum in Australia.

+Critical reception

+The Los Angeles Times concluded: "The opening track, "Cry Like a Baby", immediately earns her a place on singer-songwriter Olympus with the likes of John Prine and Iris DeMent.
+Indeed, hers is the most impressive debut in the folk-country field since DeMent's in 1992."